Andry-Smirnov/richmemo/README.md

 procedure SetRangeParaParams(TextStart, TextLength: Integer; ModifyMask: TParaModifyMask; const ParaMetric: TParaMetric);
 ```

-- TextStart - the character of the the first paragraph to apply the style too
+- `TextStart` - the character of the the first paragraph to apply the style too
-- TextLength - the number of characters that paragraph properties should be modified
+- `TextLength` - the number of characters that paragraph properties should be modified
-- ModifyMask - masks the identifies what para metric should be set for each paragraph within TextStart..TextLength block.
+- `ModifyMask` - masks the identifies what para metric should be set for each paragraph within `TextStart`..`TextLength` block.
 Other characters will be left unmodified.
 Members of the set are
-    - pmm_FirstLine - changes the first line indentation.
-FirstLine field of ParaMetric must be initialized
+    - `pmm_FirstLine` - changes the first line indentation. `FirstLine` field of `ParaMetric` must be initialized
-    - pmm_HeadIndent - changes the heading paragraph indentation.
-HeadIndent field of ParaMetric must be initialized
+    - `pmm_HeadIndent` - changes the heading paragraph indentation. `HeadIndent` field of `ParaMetric` must be initialized
-    - pmm_TailIndent - changes the trail paragraph indentation.
-TailIndent field of ParaMetric must be initialized
+    - `pmm_TailIndent` - changes the trail paragraph indentation. `TailIndent` field of `ParaMetric` must be initialized
-    - pmm_SpaceBefore - changes the space preceding .
-SpaceBefore field of ParaMetric must be initialized
+    - `pmm_SpaceBefore` - changes the space preceding . `SpaceBefore` field of `ParaMetric` must be initialized
-    - pmm_SpaceAfter - changes the space after (below) the paragraph.
-SpaceAfter field of ParaMetric must be initialized
+    - `pmm_SpaceAfter` - changes the space after (below) the paragraph. `SpaceAfter` field of `ParaMetric` must be initialized
-    - pmm_LineSpacing - line spacing within paragraph.
-LineSpace field of ParaMetric must be initialized
+    - `pmm_LineSpacing` - line spacing within paragraph. `LineSpace` field of `ParaMetric` must be initialized
-- ParaMetric - the structure containing the values to be set.
-Only fields specified by ModifyMask should be initialized
+- `ParaMetric` - the structure containing the values to be set.
+Only fields specified by `ModifyMask` should be initialized

 ### `LoadRichText`